pdywilson/posts/01_Beginnings.md

 print("Scraped {} rents.".format(len(result)))
 ```

 This will give me a list of everything that looks like the regular expression '€.*per month' on the webpage.
 The search is based on the html code that is pulled from the rentalpropertywebsite url in which I specify my search on apartments for rent in Dublin-City with maximum number of beds of 2.
-The maximum amount of apartments shown on one page of the daft search is 20 so I go through the list of apartments in increments of 20 with a for loop.
+The maximum amount of apartments shown on one page of the search is 20 so I go through the list of apartments in increments of 20 with a for loop.
 The result looks something like this:

     ['€1,501 per month', '€1,800 per month', '€2,000 per month', 'A better kind of renting',...]